sbissantz/rarp/git.md

 to the railroad station (staging area).
 Others (commits) do so as well.
 So the station is kind of an assembly point for all of you (`ÌNDEX`) .
 When the train (the push command) enters the station its time to leave.
-4 hours later you'll arrive at Zurich (changes commited).
-Side note: I hope your internet connection will make it earlier..
+4 hours later you'll arrive at Zurich (changes committed).
+Side note: Hopefully your machine will make it earlier..

 The story is ridiculous -- I know -- but hopefully you know what to do next (before pushing local changes).
 Yes?
 Well, then the story has served its purpose.
-No? ..just go ahead.
+No? ...go ahead.

 ```
 git add "test_1"
 ```

 All right, you(r commit) can't wait to get off.
-So lets buy him a ticket:
+So lets buy them a ticket:

 ```
 git commit -m "Ticket to Zurich"